optuna/optunahub-web/content/_index.md

 ---
 title: OptunaHub
-description: Registry of third-party Optuna packages.
+description: Feature-sharing platform for Optuna
 ---

 - The [optunahub](https://github.com/optuna/optunahub) library is required to use the packages in this registry.